-"Don't the police have to read me my rights before they ask me to do field sobriety tests or take a portable breathalyzer test?"
+"Don't the police have to read me my rights before they ask me to do field sobriety tests or take a portable breath test?"

 This is one of the most commonly asked questions of our clients charged with a DUI offense.
-At Shaffer & Engle Law Offices, LLC located in Harrisburg, Pennsylvania, we have over 65 years of experience representing individuals who have been arrested throughout Central Pennsylvania on DUI charges.
-We know your rights, let us help you protect them.
+At Shaffer & Engle Law Offices, LLC, we have over 65 years of experience representing individuals who have been arrested throughout Central Pennsylvania on DUI charges.
+We know your rights; let us help you protect them.

 The "Miranda rights" is a common law rule set forth by the U.S. Supreme Court in Miranda v.
 Arizona, in which the Supreme Court held that absent a suspect's intelligent waiver of his pertinent constitutional rights, the suspect, before any "custodial interrogation," must be warned in clear and unequivocal terms that:

 He or she has a right to remain silent

 - That any statements made may be used against him or her

 He or she has the right to consult with an attorney prior to or during such interrogation

 - If he or she cannot afford an attorney, one will be appointed to represent him or her

 "Custody" is defined as any time one has been deprived of his or her freedom of action in any significant way, while "interrogation" is defined as questioning initiated by a law enforcement officer for the purposes of eliciting a response.
 The courts of Pennsylvania and other states have repeatedly held that an ordinary traffic stop is not "custody."
 Therefore, such rights do not apply to motorists stopped for routine traffic offenses who are asked to complete a set of field sobriety tests or a portable breath test (PBT).